technyon/nuki_hub/README.md

 This project is free to use for everyone.
 However if you feel like donating, you can buy me a coffee at ko-fi.com:<br>
 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C1IDUBV)
 <br><br>
 If you plan to buy NUKI hardware, you can use my referral code to earn a 10% discount.
-It allows the project to team to buy furuther NUKI hardware for testing:<br>
+It allows the project to team to buy further NUKI hardware for testing:<br>
 > REF-3TnaGNQJdc

 ## First time installation